chtny/plugin-category-cloud/README.md

 # plugin-category-cloud
-Adds a category cloud on your example.com/categories/ page
+Adds a category cloud on your micro.blog's /categories/ page.